Updated June 28, 4 p.m.

 - How much money could I potentially get?

-The pandemic has been crushing for low-income tenants in California — and caused financial strain on property owners who haven’t been able to collect and have their own bills to pay.
+The pandemic has been crushing for low-income tenants in California — and has caused financial strain on property owners who haven’t been able to collect rent and have their own bills to pay.
 Local and state eviction protections have helped many people stay housed but, eventually, the rent will be due.

 Here’s what you need to know about applying for rent relief in California, with answers to these frequently asked questions: